auditism/RewardsManager-Invariants/test/recon/properties.md

     --------------

-    ## inline property: rewards assigned/epoch for an epoch should be 100% claimable
+    ## inline property: rewards assigned/epoch for an epoch should be 100% claimable  ??? should they

     --------------